OITApps/newcert/README.md

 - Add a monitor to letsmonitor.org via API
 - Option to add monitor to Uptimerobot via API
 - Rsync to other servers (via prompt)
+- Verify if certbot is installed.
+Possibly install